nokia/SReXperts/docs/nos/sros/beginner/nos-sros-activity-29.md

         ```

 2. **Identify the issue:** Check the route table and compare with the results recorded before the change.
-It is obvious that routes rejected by the import policy are not installed in the route table and causing route withdrawals and traffic loss.
+It is obvious that routes rejected by the import policy are not installed in the route table, causing route withdrawals and traffic loss.

     ??? "checks after change"